Efficiency vs Effectiveness Framework: Audit Tasks

 Drop immediately.

 The efficiency effectiveness quadrant reveals that Q3 tasks (high impact, low skill) deserve more of your attention than Q2 tasks (low impact, high skill).
-Most professionals spend their days in Q2 because those tasks feel productive – you’re fast at them, you get completion hits.
-But Q2 tasks don’t move you toward your actual goals.
+Most professionals spend their days in Q2 because those tasks feel productive.
+You are fast at them, you get completion hits.
+But Q2 tasks do not move you toward your actual goals.

-Q3 (Growth Zone) is where your biggest opportunities hide.
-Writing that client proposal worth $200K sits untouched because you’re still learning proposal structure – effective but slow.
+Q3 tasks, the high-impact work you do not yet execute efficiently, are where your biggest opportunities hide.
+Writing that client proposal worth six figures sits untouched because you are still learning proposal structure, so it scores as effective but slow.
 The discomfort of Q3 tasks signals growth, not failure.
 Investing time here builds new capabilities that eventually move tasks into Q1.

-Here’s an efficiency vs effectiveness example: you spend 45 minutes formatting a weekly report template (Q2: efficient, not effective) while the client proposal sits untouched (Q3: effective, not yet efficient).
+Here is an efficiency vs effectiveness example: you spend 45 minutes formatting a weekly report template (Q2: efficient, not effective) while the client proposal sits untouched (Q3: effective, not yet efficient).
 The formatted report feels like work; the proposal feels like risk.
 But only one of them changes your trajectory.
-If a task doesn’t connect to an outcome that matters, doing that task faster just wastes time faster.
+If a task does not connect to an outcome that matters, doing that task faster just wastes time faster.

 Efficiency effectiveness audit step 1: brain dump your active tasks